RDFLib/pyLODE/README.rst

    2.0, 18 Apr 2020, "Includes multiple profiles - OWP & SKOSP"
    1.0, 15 Dec 2019, "Initial working release"

-Version notes
+Release notes
 -------------

 3.0
 ---
-Expected to handle:
+Expected to handle

 - pre-documentation graph shape testing using SHACL
     - you will be able to see what pyLODE-recommended annotation and design patterns your inputs do/don't handle